 One question asked by the Mizuno tool is how many games you play per year.
 If you answer anything more than 0-15 games per year, Mizuno tries to upsell you a more expensive, durable model.
 I can’t really speak to the quality of the more expensive models, but I doubt they’re necessary for kids below age 12, no matter how much they play.
 My son has participated in something like 60 games and 120 practices since he started using his GPL1203 a year and a half ago.
 It cost around $50.
 It’s fine for now and may be able to make it until he’s 12, when it will be time for another glove anyway.

-I will probably go with a more expensive, durable model that takes longer to break in when he turns 12.
+I will probably go with a more expensive, durable model that takes longer to break in when he turns 12 (update: He did get an expensive glove a few months before he turned 12, which he started using full time half a year later – see comments for more detail).
 Throws will come in harder, the number of games he plays per year may increase, and we won’t have to worry about his hand quickly outgrowing the glove.

 If I had to do it all over again we would still go with Mizuno Prospect gloves from age 5 to 11.
 They can be used immediately, they easily mold to fit, and they’re comfortable.
 Most importantly, he catches the ball.